 Living in New England my entire life I have had the pleasure of enjoying the change of seasons.
-Especially the fall, when the air is a bit cooler, the humidity is low, and the trees change to a beautiful backdrop of brilliant colors of yellow, orange, and reds.
+Especially in the fall, when the air is a bit cooler, the humidity is low, and the trees change to a beautiful backdrop of brilliant colors of yellow, orange, and red.

 Fall is also a time of year that reminds us to prevent falls.
 Fall awareness is another important part of our health.
 There are programs and practices that are available to help, such as: